 I think we will continue to see an overall increase in endovascular approaches to aorto-occlusive disease.
 In terms of lower extremity occlusive disease, we will likely see continued additions to the armamentarium, such as percutaneous deep vein arterialization for patients with severe distal disease.
 We need to see an improvement in overall survival in that patient population.
 Although we are helping those patients in terms of their legs and reducing rates of amputation, we are not reducing mortality rates, which is discouraging.

-At ISET, there will be a case-based discussion on aortic occlusive disease.
-What are you excited to share with your colleagues?
+At ISET, there was a case-based discussion on aortic occlusive disease.
+What were you excited to share with your colleagues?

-The case-based session will be especially helpful for learning how to better address proximally aortic occlusions from an interventional standpoint.
+The case-based session is especially helpful for learning how to better address proximally aortic occlusions from an interventional standpoint.
 Many physicians struggle with anxiety about the risks related to those treatments.
-There are ways to mitigate those risks that we will discuss in case-based examples.
+There are ways to mitigate those risks that we discussed in case-based examples.